goposky/layer7-cicd/README.md

 jenkins
 nginx-stub
 ```
+As you can see in the output, the following services are defined:
+- 3 gateway containers representing different environments
+- A jenkins container
-As you can see, there are 3 gateway containers representing different environments, a jenkins container, a gmu container (that would act as a Jenkins slave), and an nginx-stub container to serve as stub for automated tests.
+- A gmu container that would act as a Jenkins slave
+- An nginx-stub container to serve as stub for automated tests.

 #### Run gateway environments
 To spin up the demo environment with all containers mentioned in the previous section, run the following command.
 ```
 docker-compose -f gateway/docker-compose.yml up -d
 ```
-If you prefer to run only 1 or few of the components, you can spin up just that specific container by specifying in the `docker-compose up` command.\
+However, if you prefer to run only 1 or few of the components, you can spin up just that specific container by specifying in the `docker-compose up` command.\
+To spin up a single gateway and the gmu container, run the following command.
 ```
-docker-compose -f gateway/docker-compose.yml up -d gateway-dev gmu-slave # Runs 1 gateway environment and the gmu container
+docker-compose -f gateway/docker-compose.yml up -d gateway-dev gmu-slave
 ```
 #### Browse gateway using policy manager
 ```